regan3765/Project2Portfolio/_posts/2020-11-06-MataniceTask.md

 ---
-title: Maintenance For Rob
 layout: default
 modal-id: 12
+title: Maintenance For Rob
 date: 2020-11-06
 img: pcMaintenance.png
-alt-img: alt-image
+alt: alt-image
+project-date:
+client:
+category:
+description: Maintenance on lab computers
 ---

 This is checking the lab computers in D312 where first years have to do maintenance on PC like installing cpu's, memory, power supplies, installing operating systems.